Observability

 Built-in Micrometer Observation

-the entire update processing chain in a Micrometer Observation.
-Every update is automatically
+processing chain in a Micrometer Observation.
+Every update is automatically timed and, when a

 |---|---|---|